I know what you’re probably thinking.

 When you first see photos of a Yoga Trapeze class, there are two likely reactions: 1.
 Whaaaaaa?
 No way, I could not do that.
 Or 2.
 Whaaaaaaa?
 Where do I sign up?

-I was in the latter camp when I first found out about Nova Yoga Trapeze in Bath.
+I was in the latter camp when I first found out about Nova Yoga Trapeze in Topsham.
 (No joke, I was scrolling through the ol’ Facebook, saw a photo of a few women suspended in the air, their arms stretched out, grins on their faces, and I knew I wanted to try it immediately.)

 It’s similar to aerial yoga, if you’ve tried that before.
 But the Yoga Trapeze has some differences.
 Rather than the stretchier nylon hammock often used in aerial yoga, a Yoga Trapeze is made from the same fabric as a parachute.
 It is mounted in two spots, so you can swing forward and back, but won’t spin, and there are also three set of handles, set at different lengths.